3 Things Runners Get Wrong After Races

 1. Jumping Back Into Training Too Soon

+Many runners are raring to get back on the grind as soon as the race is over.
+Some are eager to build on their recent success and push into new boundaries while others may be looking to redeem themselves.
 Something to be careful of is getting back into too much running too quickly.
-After a long period of training, a lot of fatigue has accumulated and the body needs time to recover.
-Without proper rest, runners increase their risk of injury by doing lower-quality runs that can reinforce imbalances and compensations.
+After a long period of training, a lot of fatigue will have accumulated and the body needs time to recover.
+Without proper rest, you are putting yourself at risk of injury by doing lower quality runs that can exacerbate imbalances and compensations.

 What to try instead:

-Space out runs with rest days to let the body recover between sessions
+• Space out your runs with rest days to let your body recover in between runs

-Avoid high-intensity tempo work immediately after race day
+• Avoid high intensity tempo work right after race day

 2. Avoiding Strength and Mobility Sessions